 Image from Disability Sports Australia

-Note that not all dance instructors are adept at teaching dance to people in wheelchairs, so what you get out of the experience is going to be at least partly a function of the time and effort you put into the research beforehand.
+Not all dance instructors are adept at teaching dance to people in wheelchairs, so what you get out of the experience will be at least partly a function of the time and effort you put into the research beforehand.

-Still, when you find the right dance class and instructor, you’re going to have a fabulous time, and it’ll be a great learning experience.
+Still, when you find the right dance class and instructor, you’ll have a fabulous time and a great learning experience.

 Travel